DocNow/twarc/README.md

     twarc search blacklivesmatter > search.json

-Or maybe you'd like to collect tweet as they happen?
+Or maybe you'd like to collect tweets as they happen?

     twarc filter blacklivesmatter > stream.json